RoadieHQ/marketing-site/content/backstage/plugins/pagerduty.md

 gettingStarted:
   - intro: The PagerDuty plugin is a frontend plugin.
 You will need to install it, configure it and add it to an appropriate location on the entity page.

-  - intro: Install the PagerDuty plugin into Backstage from the root of your repository.
+  - intro: Install the PagerDuty plugin into your Backstage app.
     language: bash
     code: |
-      yarn add @backstage/plugin-pagerduty
+      yarn add --cwd packages/app @backstage/plugin-pagerduty

   - intro: Setup a new proxy endpoint for the PagerDuty API.
-The PAGERDUTY_TOKEN environment variable will be used to specify a secret access token required to access the PagerDuty API.
+The `PAGERDUTY_TOKEN` environment variable will be used to specify a secret access token required to access the PagerDuty API.
     language: yaml
     code: |
       # app-config.yaml